wavefrontHQ/docs/pages/doc/tags_overview.md

 When you create maintenance windows, you can use tag paths and wildcards to put a group of alerts in maintenance.

+## Point Tags

+Point tags offer a powerful way of labeling data so that you can slice and dice it in almost any way you can imagine.
+For example, you can use point tags, to label a point’s datacenter, version, etc. and can then group by datacenter or version.

+You use point tags to add extra dimensions to your data, and can then focus your exploration just on that dimension.

+* [Fine Tune Queries with Point Tags](query_language_point_tags.html) explains how to use point tags.
+* [Pairing Up Matching Series](query_language_series_matching.html) discusses how implicit series matching lets you operate on pairs of time series that have corresponding sources and point tags.

 <a name="entity_tags"></a>
 ## Object Tags